mariaghj/IoT_perusteet/README.md

 # Project: IoT and Web Servers

-In this project, we practiced programming IoT devices and web servers, as well as data visualization.
-Below is a summary of the activities for each session.
+In this course, we practiced programming IoT devices and web servers, as well as data visualization.
+Below is a summary of the activities for each lesson.

 ## 1 Lesson
 **Task:** Basics of backend programming